 How Much Workers' Comp Insurance Do I Need in Michigan?

-Businesses that don't comply face civil fines of up to $1,000 for each day they don't have coverage.
+Unless you qualify for an exemption, you'll face civil fines of up to $1,000 for each day you don't have the proper coverage.
 Michigan can also charge employers with a criminal misdemeanor.

-Business owners who work independently can choose to exclude themselves from workers' compensation coverage requirements.
+Self-employed business owners can choose to exclude themselves from workers' compensation coverage requirements.
 Health insurance must be maintained separately.

 Executive officers owning at least 25% of company stock can opt out by filing an exemption form with proof of alternative medical coverage.